-PCI#2 Access #1 Retry - This item allows you enable/disable the PCI #2 Access #1 Retry when PCI#2 (AGP bus) access to PCI#1 (PCI bus) has an error occurred.
+PCI#2 Access #1 Retry - This item allows you enable/disable the PCI #2 Access #1 Retry.

-AGP Master 1 WS Write - When Enabled, writes to the AGP (Accelerated Graphics Port) are executed with one wait state.
-When Disabled, two wait states are used by the system, allows for greater stability.
+AGP Master 1 WS Write - This implements a single delay when writing to the PCI Bus.
+By default, two wait states are used by the system, allowing for greater stability.

-AGP Master 1 WS Read - When Enabled, reads to the AGP (Accelerated Graphics Port) are executed with one wait state.
-When Disabled, two wait states are used by the system, allows for greater stability.
+AGP Master 1 WS Read - This implements a single delay when reading to the PCI Bus.
+By default, two wait states are used by the system, allowing for greater stability.